asimondev/oracle-scripts/README.md

 1. Click on the text labeled with *"Latest"* on the link side of this GitHub repository.
 1. Download the *oracle_scripts.tar* file.
 This file contains Bash scripts and response files.
-1. Copy this file to the target database server (for instance into the */tmp* directory). `scp oracle_scripts.tar ServerName:/tmp`
+1. Copy this file to the target database server (for instance into the */tmp* directory).
 1. Create a new directory (for instance */home/oracle/oracle_scripts*") and unpack the *oracle_scripts.tar* file in this directory.
 ```
+scp oracle_scripts.tar DatabaseServer:/tmp
+...
+ssh oracle@DatabaseServer
+...
 mkdir /home/oracle/oracle_scripts
-cd /home/oracle/scripts
+cd /home/oracle/oracle_scripts
 tar xvf /tmp/oracle_scripts.tar
 ```